Pr1yankar/Travel-Agency/README.md

 # Travel-Agency
-A group project made by me using bootstrap and vanilla css.
+A project made by me using bootstrap and vanilla css.
 I am still learning so it's not that my eye chatchy.
 I would like to improve more.
 If any of want to like to add or comment on this project make it more striking, be my guest.
 If you like to see how this website looks like please visite: https://pr1yankar.github.io/Travel-Agency/ .
 Thank you if have  read this description.
 If you want see how i would improve these site please star it.

 ## Project creator